LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 ### Solution:

-* A LiveEngage account changes the maximum number of conversations for all their agents to 10 by changing the value of Default max number of conversations per agent (in the Campaigns footnote) from 20 to 10.
+* A LivePerson Conversational Cloud account changes the maximum number of conversations for all their agents to 10 by changing the value of Default max number of conversations per agent (in the Campaigns footnote) from 20 to 10.
 * If some users are still being assigned more than 10 conversations, check the settings for that user.

 ## When I transfer messages, some of them return to me with an unassigned skill